The core value and driver behind Student Loan Odyssey is financial self-advocacy.

 - Automate as many favorable actions as possible; leave little or nothing to willpower

-- Negative outcomes don’t indicate poor decisions; similarly, great outcomes don’t usually indicate genius ability
+- Negative outcomes don’t indicate poor decisions; similarly, outcomes don’t usually indicate genius ability.
+Focus on actions that you can control.

-Get on the road to financial self-determination today!
+Get on the road to financial self-advocacy today!